 Arriving at Matka Canyon from Skopje by public bus (more below), you’ll find yourself near the medieval Sveti Bogorodica, or the Holy Mother of God Monastery.
 You can reach it by walking south for a few minutes away from the canyon.

-Once there, you can enjoy the peace and quiet of the 14th-century monastery for a bit before heading onto the crowded canyon.
+Once there, you can enjoy the peace and quiet of the 14th-century monastery for a bit before heading on toward the crowded canyon.

 After about ten minutes of walking south, you’ll reach the Matka Dam, constructed in 1935.
 And just beyond is the artificial but beautiful Matka Lake.
 In addition to several tourist-oriented restaurants, you’ll pass by yet another church, this one called St. Andrea.